Docs

 breyta connections create --type http-api --name "Orders API" --base-url https://api.example.com

-breyta connections test --all
+breyta connections test <connection-id>

 breyta flows configure suggest <slug>